mattcpchen/sentimentanalyse-my-dinner/README.md

 ## Sentiment-Analyse-My-Dinner
-Use Tensorflow to analyze the reviews and recommend a good restaurant around you for your dinner
+Use Zomato's restaurant API and Google's TensorFlow to build a simple restaurant app.
+Tensorflow is used to analyze users' reviews which will be combined with the Zomato's exisitng user rating.
+The goal of this project is to utilize machine learninig to build a more trustworthy recommendation system.

 https://sentiment-analyse-my-dinner.herokuapp.com/

 ## Getting Started
 <ul>
     <li><b>npm run dev</b>: run development version</li>